Rachel Flor, Executive Director

 Rick King is the Director of Marketing and Partnerships for the John F. Kennedy Library Foundation.
 Prior to joining the Foundation, Rick was the head of consumer marketing at GateHouse Media and led marketing partnerships at Audible.
 He began his career at Showtime, where he oversaw direct marketing and partnerships, and has consulted with a mix of non-profits, start-ups and media companies throughout his career.
 Rick holds an M.B.A from Harvard Business School and a B.A. in History from Haverford College.

-These positions are funded by the John F. Kennedy Library Foundation, but report to the Director of Archives at The John F. Kennedy Presidential Library and Museum.
+These positions are funded by the John F. Kennedy Library Foundation, but report to the Deputy Director at The John F. Kennedy Presidential Library and Museum.